Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/insightedge-python.markdown

 There are two options to analyze data interactively in Python:

 - [Zeppelin](./notebook.html)<br>
-- command line shell.
+- command line shell

-# Zeppelin notebook
+# Zeppelin Notebook

-To develop notebooks in Python just use `%pyspark` interpreter in the Zeppelin.
-You can find the `InsightEdge python example` notebook as a reference example.
+To develop notebooks in Python, use the `%pyspark` interpreter in the Zeppelin web notebook.
+See the `InsightEdge python example` notebook as a reference example.

-# Command line shell
+# Command Line Shell

 To start the command line shell, run the `./bin/insightedge-pyspark` script in the InsightEdge directory.

-For example, start InsightEdge in the demo mode:
+For example, start InsightEdge in demo mode:

 {{%tabs%}}
 {{%tab Linux%}}